 Periodontists in Phoenix will let you know that periodontal disease is normally from an inflammation or infection of the bone and gums.
-These bone and gums support and surround your teeth.
+These bones and gums support and surround your teeth.

 At the beginning of periodontal disease, you’ll experience what’s known as gingivitis.
 This is an early stage, and when your gums are red and swollen.
 You might also notice bleeding.

-In periodontitis, this is the advanced form of periodontal disease.
+Periodontitis is an advanced form of periodontal disease.
 This is when the gums pull away from your teeth, and you can lose bone, or your teeth themselves.

 How to Prevent Periodontal Disease?